mehmetfdemirel/PolycrystalGraph/README.md

 [Yingyu Liang](http://cs.wisc.edu/~yliang),
 [Jiamian Hu](https://mesomod.weebly.com/people.html).

+## Code and paper correction
+We are aware that the message passing between neighboring nodes was not implemented in the layer-wise update function due to an error in the original code of the graph neural network (GNN) model.
+Thus, we update the code model.py and the optimized hyperparameters in this GitHub page.
+The changes to the original paper can be found in the [author correction](https://www.nature.com/articles/s41524-022-00804-9).

 ## Microstructure-property dataset for polycrystalline materials
 We use [Dream.3D](http://dream3d.bluequartz.net/)
 to generate 492 different 3D polycrystalline microstructures.